TheBestronics is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Non-impact Printers:

 It does not use any electromechanical device.
 The best thing about non-impact printers is that they work silently without any noise.
-Few famous examples of non-impact printers are photo printers, inkjet printers, and laser printers.
+A few famous examples of non-impact printers are photo printers, inkjet printers, and laser printers.

 These printers print out high-resolution graphics, and their speed is also faster than Impact printers.